thunlp/Prompt-Transferability/README.md

 - Revised:
-* replace predict token with the [mask]
+* replace predict token with the [mask] for Roberta, Bert
 * re-train all task prompt : mlm, all task (restaurant, laptop: done)
 * re-train all transfer matrix

 - To do:
-* try MLM prompt similiarty with other tasks
+* Measure MLM prompt similiarty with other tasks